ibm-cloud-docs/EventStreams/limits_quotas.md

 * Maximum number of schemas that can be stored: 1000
 * Maximum number of schema versions for each schema that can be stored: 100
-* Maximum schema size 64kB
+* Maximum schema size: 64 kB

 #### Limits
 {: #limits}